 A medical detox program will offer you regular access to staff.
 Additionally, you may receive medical detoxification services in a variety of settings, including in inpatient, outpatient, and partial hospitalization environments.
 Inpatient programs are 24 hours a day and require that you remain on campus.
 The residential aspect allows you to have access to medical staff around the clock.
 This is necessary if you have a severe addiction.
 Outpatient programs can distribute medications that can limit withdrawal symptoms.
 For opiate addiction, outpatient providers may offer medications like Suboxone, Subutex or Methadone.

-What is Medication-Assisted Treatment for Detox?
+What is Medication-Assisted Treatment?

 Medication-assisted treatment, also known as MAT, is an important part of addiction recovery.
 It helps people to manage their withdrawal symptoms and cravings, so they can focus on other aspects of their recovery.